EEMplekei/BlockChat/README.md

 For other operating systems different than Linux-Debian you will have to fill in the gaps

-## High Level Software Description

-#### Genesis Block
-The Genesis block is the first block of the blockchain and  it is the only block that does not get validated.
-The genesis block has only 1 transaction that is (TOTAL_NODES*1000) Coins to Bootstrap Node.

-#### Initial State

-#### Create Transaction

-Text should be added here

-#### Moving from Block 1 to many Blocks

-Text should be added here

-#### Proof of Stake Protocol

-Text should be added here

 ## Testing 🔬
 To run the given transactions from the txt files [here](./testing/).
 Do the following: